Published on June 28, 2022

 One of the most common first steps in the recruiting process is to send an introductory email to a prospective college coach.
 Emailing coaches helps to build recognition of your name and jumpstarts a conversation with a coach about how you would fit on their team and at their school.

-Don’t wait for coaches to contact you.
-During sophomore year, student-athletes should begin making a starter list of potential colleges.
+Don’t wait for coaches to contact you; take the initiative during your sophomore year to create a starter list of potential colleges.
 It’s best to divide this into two lists: start with a list of schools where there is a possibility of competing, and create another list of schools where athletics are unlikely but the college or school still appeals to you.

 Once the starter list of schools has been organized, you should fill out online questionnaires on college team sites (similar to those on the University of Connecticut prospective student-athlete site).
 After submitting an online questionnaire, you should email each college coach directly.